AndrewEllis93/Print-Tuning-Guide/README.md

     Make sure that this is not set to "ironing".
 If not available, use rectalinear or "lines" instead (depends on slicer).
 - **30mm/s Solid & Top Solid Infill Speed***\
     This helps to remove pressure advance as a variable.
 The faster we go, the more pressure advance will impact our results.\
-    <sup>\* If your pressure advance is well tuned, you *can* print these at your normal print speeds, but keep in mind it can throw off your results if not.</sup>
+    <sup>\* If your pressure advance is well tuned, you may actually get more "true to life"/accurate results printing at your normal print speeds.
+If your pressure advance is off, however, it will [throw you off further.](#a-note-about-pressure-advance--em)</sup>
 - **High Fan Speed**\
     As these are only small objects, we need to ensure they have enough cooling so that the top layers don't sag.